The Powerful Meaning Of Isaiah 53:5 (by his wounds we are healed)

 Peace with God is only possible once our sins have been atoned.
 Because of God’s great love he took on the punishment designated for us; he stood in our place.
 God desires a whole relationship with his people and taking on our sins was the only way.

-By His Wounds We Are Healed Meaning
+By His Wounds We Are Healed” Explained

 The suffering of the Servant brings about positive results for all people.
 He bears the weight of our sins so that we can experience healing.
 This healing isn’t just physical but rather refers to a total redemption.